MTtankkeo/css-mangle-webpack-plugin/README.md

 > in brief, It primarily converts identifiers used in CSS (e.g., variables, class names, IDs) into shorter names to reduce file size and improve performance. 🚀

 > [!IMPORTANT]
 > This package is more developing and fixing..., And this package current version is alpha.
+And refer to [Change Log](CHANGELOG.md) for details.

 ## Support Current Status
 | Type | Status | Support |